 Step 5: As soon as you enter your PIN, a transaction menu page will appear on the screen of the machine.
 From that page, select the PIN change option.

-Step 6: The machine asks to enter your new PIN number.
-Enter the new PIN number.
+Step 6: The machine asks to enter your new PIN.
+Enter the new PIN.

-Step 7: After you once entered the PIN number, the machine will ask to enter your new PIN number once more as a part of verification.
-Enter your new SBI ATM PIN number once more.
+Step 7: After you once entered the PIN, the machine will ask to begin your new PIN once more as a part of verification.
+Enter your new SBI ATM PIN once more.

-Once you correctly entered your new PIN number, You will get a message screen saying ” Your PIN has been changed successfully”
+Once you correctly entered your new PIN, You will get a message screen saying ” Your PIN has been changed successfully.”

-You will also get a paper slip, through ATM machine if you asked for printed transaction sheet.
+You will also get a paper slip, through ATM if you asked for printed transaction sheet.